AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_control.md

 {% include important.html content="For testing, you can enable RLV debug messages in your SL viewer's menu under **'RLV>Debug>Show Debug Messages'**." %}

-#### AVpos Notecard
+#### AVP_Positions Notecard

-The AVpos notecard can include the following RLV related settings, placed at the top of the notecard.
+The AVP_Positions notecard can include the following RLV related settings, placed at the top of the notecard.

 **RLV** - if the RLV capture and menu restrictions should be enabled (default is 1).
 Switch off to adjust poses. e.g.